d-r-o-w-e/lbvslfc/index.md

 </p>

 <h2> Conclusion </h2>
 I had a fun time implementing this paper, and I learned quite a bit about view synthesis and neural network implementation.
 It was especially interesting to me to see places where the original paper may not hold up as well (e.g. the toilet brush scene above, or the phone images), since these results are often left out.
-I am proud of my network's results, especially considering the storage/memory/execution limitations imposed by DataHub.
+I am proud of my network's results, especially considering the storage/memory/execution limitations imposed by DataHub, and I think my experience will help me in implementing and understanding future papers related to light field imaging and view synthesis.

 <h2> Glitch Images </h2>
-I leave you with some of my favorite glitchy images from when I was trying to debug my network.
+As extra content, I leave you with some of my favorite glitchy videos from when I was trying to debug my network.
 <p style="text-align:center;">
 <table>
   <tr>